cakephp/docs/pt/development/testing.rst

 Criando Suítes de Teste
 =======================

-If you want several of your tests to run at the same time, you can create a test suite.
-A test suite is composed of several test cases.
-You can either create test suites in your application's **phpunit.xml** file.
-A simple example would be:

 Se você deseja que vários de seus testes sejam executados ao mesmo tempo, é possível criar um conjunto de testes.
 Um conjunto de testes é composto por vários casos de teste.
 Você pode criar suítes de teste no arquivo **phpunit.xml** do seu aplicativo.
 Um exemplo